This page represents an overview of electric vehicles at 2023 based upon personal research, no representation of accuracy of information is made.

 Electronic control systems mean soft start programming is available allowing gradual increase of speed for smoother driving without the need for manually operated clutches.
 Electronic control of battery charging can increase battery cell lifespan further increasing efficiency.

 Smart Rechargeable Electrical Energy Storage Systems (REESS) have potential to in feed the national electricity grid from high power vehicle batteries offering increased sustainablity.
-Vehicle battery packs can also be used as a component to build off grid power storage systems for domestic dwellings.

-Less moving parts than internal combustion engine powered vehicles
+Electric vehicles have Less moving parts than internal combustion engine powered vehicles

 Development of magnetic resonance wireless power transfer for vehicle battery charging.